openstatusHQ/vercel-edge-ping/README.md

 [{"url":"https://openstat.us/200","method":"GET", "prewarm":true}]
 ```

+> [!NOTE]
-Whenever you change the environment variable, you'll need to rebuild/redeploy the app to included the latest changes.
+> Whenever you change the environment variable, you'll need to rebuild/redeploy the app to included the latest changes.

 ### vercel.json